Woman lying on her bed face down, her face is not visible, you can only see her blonde hair falling onto the white sheets

 At Natural Cycles, our mission is to empower you with the knowledge you need to take charge of your health.
 At Cycle Matters, we create fact-checked, expert-written content that tackles these topics in a compassionate and accessible way.
 Read more...

-• Hair thinning is a common concern for some people going through major hormonal shifts, such as pregnancy, postpartum, and perimenopause
+• Hormonal hair loss and thinning is a common symptom for people going through major hormonal shifts such as pregnancy, postpartum, and perimenopause

-• Addressing the underlying cause of hormonal hair thinning with a healthcare provider is the best approach, but there are lifestyle adjustments and strategies you can employ to support both your hormones and hair health at any stage of life
+• Addressing the underlying cause of the hormonal hair thinning with a healthcare provider is the best way to treat it, but there are lifestyle adjustments and strategies you can employ to support both your hormone and hair health at any stage of life

 Did you know that your “bad hair day” may actually be attributed to your hormones?
-These can play a significant role in your hair health — especially its growth patterns.
-In this article, we’ll be exploring the biological links between hormones and hair.
-To guide our exploration, we are joined by a team of expert guests, including Nutrafol's Chief Medical Advisor, Heather Woolery-Lloyd, MD, FADD, and Dr. Anjali Kasunich, a naturopathic doctor at Nutrafol who uses a combination of diagnostic testing, evidence-based nutritional support, lifestyle counseling, and herbal remedies to help patients.
+Hormones play a significant role in your hair health — especially its growth patterns.
+In this article, we’ll explore the biological links between hormones and hair quality.

 How hormones affect hair growth